jjohare/minimoonoir/tests/e2e/README.md

-# E2E Tests for Minimoonoir
+# E2E Tests for Nostr-BBS

 [Back to Main README](../../README.md)

-Comprehensive end-to-end tests using Playwright for testing the Minimoonoir chat application.
+Comprehensive end-to-end tests using Playwright for testing the Nostr-BBS chat application.

 ## Test Structure